-We expect to receive approximately \$808.5 million of net proceeds from this offering (or \$931.0 million if the underwriters exercise in full their option to purchase additional shares of our Class A common stock), based upon the initial public offering price of \$18.00 per share after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Our net proceeds from the sale of shares of our Class A common stock in this offering are estimated to be \$ million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use a portion of the net proceeds from this offering to pay the accrued but unpaid interest on the exchanged Floating Rate Senior Notes and to redeem in full the remaining \$300 million aggregate principal amount, plus accrued but unpaid interest, of the Floating Rate Senior Notes that remain outstanding after the Recapitalization and the remainder of the proceeds, plus cash on hand, to repay a portion of the term loan facility.

-The Floating Rate Senior Notes mature on January 26, 2024 and had a weighted average interest rate of 9.1% as of October 31, 2020.
+The Floating Rate Senior Notes mature on January 26, 2024 and had a weighted average interest rate of 9.9% as of February 1, 2020.
 Certain affiliates of Goldman Sachs & Co.
-LLC are holders of our Floating Rate Senior Notes and will receive a portion of the proceeds of this offering utilized to redeem the Floating Rate Senior Notes that remain outstanding after the Recapitalization.
+LLC are holders of our Floating Rate Senior Notes and will receive proceeds upon the redemption of the Floating Rate Senior Notes that remain outstanding after the Recapitalization with the proceeds of this offering.
 See "Underwriting (Conflicts of Interest)."
-The term loan facility matures on January 26, 2023 and had a weighted average interest rate on the borrowings outstanding of 4.3% as of October 31, 2020.
+The term loan facility matures on January 26, 2023 and had a weighted average interest rate on the borrowings outstanding of 4.3% as of August 1, 2020.